williamz6/williamz6/README.md

 - 👋 Hi, I’m @williamz6
-- 👀 I’m interested in Software Development
+- 👀 I’m a Software Development with years experience in Python, MYSQL and IT Support
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python Projects